jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 transposing data is something that is useful enough that it's worth taking the time to consolidate it into a reusable function.

-The ``tranpose()`` function accepts two args, one which is required and a second optional default argument.
-The first arg is the value in halfsteps in which to transpose.
+The ``transpose()`` function accepts two args, one which is required and a second optional default argument.
+The first arg is the value in half steps in which to transpose.
 Without a second arg, it outputs the ratio of transposition.
 If the second arg is supplied, then it will apply the transposition ratio to this before returning the output.